tristanlmiller/random-forest/README.md

 ## Potential areas for improvement

 There are a few areas where I suspect the training algorithm could be made more efficient.
 First, there is the algorithm used to choose the best partition for the data.
 The partition is chosen by exhaustive search, and I suspect there is a better method.
-Second, rather than generating a new set of training data to give to each decision_tree, it would be more efficient to use the same data set for all trees, and simply assign random weights.
+Second, rather than generating a new set of training data to give to each *decision_tree*, it would be more efficient to use the same data set for all trees, and simply assign random weights.

-Another way to boost efficiency, would be to train decision_trees in parallel.
-Or, if I am training multiple random forests in order to optimize their hyperparameters, it would make sense to train each random forest in parallel.
+Another way to boost efficiency, would be to train *decision_trees* in parallel.
+Or, if I am training multiple *random_forests* in order to optimize their hyperparameters, it would make sense to train each random forest in parallel.

 Finally, the random forest could be implemented for categorical or numerical labels, as well as categorical features.